 - Time to Interactive: A visitor can interact with the page after this amount of time.

-- DOM content loaded: The complete HTML is loaded and parsed, and rendered (not including style sheets, images, and fonts)
+- DOM content load: The complete HTML is loaded and parsed, and rendered (not including style sheets, images, and fonts)

 - Complete page load: All the resources in the pages are loaded, including images, stylesheets, and fonts.

 Is showing data for just one visitor, for which it took the longest for the page to load.
 The four types of page loads mentioned above are evaluated based on the time for the slowest visitors.

 Rage clicks are rapid clicks in a short period of time on the same element.
 They typically indicate frustration on the part of the customer.